Though We Would like to Believe Otherwise, This Is Who We Are

 Between April 19 and May 31, 2018, one-thousand, nine-hundred and ninety-five children were taken away from their families by U.S. Border Patrol.
 Most of these children were placed in juvenile immigration shelters while their parents were labeled criminals, charged with a federal misdemeanor immigration violation, and sent to jail.
 All because they were seeking a better life in America, the land of opportunity.

 The story gained national attention as we read articles and watched news reports of children crying themselves to sleep.
 We learned about Marco Antonio Muñoz, an immigrant from Honduras who took his own life after the U.S. Border Patrol forcibly ripped his child from his arms.
-Then we saw a few of the juvenile facilities where children slept in cages with little more than mylar blankets for comfort.
+Then we saw the juvenile facilities where children slept in cages with little more than mylar blankets for comfort.

 “We are better than this!”